Pegahka/Recursive_Feature_Elimination/README.md

 # Recursive_Feature_Elimination
 Recursive Feature Elimination for MATLAB's fitcsvm

+This code combines feature selection and ranking with the process of classifying the respective data.

 This code combines Rescursive Feature Elimination (RFE) as described in Gene Selection for Cancer Classification using Support Vector Machines, Guyon et al. 2002 with MATLAB's Support Vector Machine (SVM) Implementation **fitcsvm**.